pavel-demin/red-pitaya-notes/development-machine.md

 - Start VirtualBox

-- Create a new virtual machine using the `mini.iso` image:
+- Create a new virtual machine:

   - Click the blue "New" icon